lucasdupin/machine-learning/projects/smartcab/Report.md

 This problem requires penalties to be avoided, cars aren't supposed to crash, they must protect their passengers.
 That's the most essential rule.
 This is what I had in mind while tweaking the values, keeping the reward not only positive, but keeping the whole smartcab experience safe.

 And yes, it gets close to the optimal policy, having usually 1 penalty after 100 runs.
+After training the algorithm for 100 times, I turned off all random actions and ran it again 100 times, using the resulting Q table.
-Here is a list of penalties taken:
+Here is a list of penalties taken, with the trained Q table:

 ```
 penalty for action forward at state: {'light': 'red', 'oncoming': None, 'right': None, 'next_waypoint': 'forward', 'left': 'left'}